lomudi/Climate-Envelope-of-Ancient-Sites-in-the-Levant/README.md

    - Double-click `outputs/map_v2_suitability.html` to open the interactive suitability map in your browser.
    - Review `outputs/metrics_v2.txt` for performance numbers and `outputs/feature_importance_v2.csv` for model interpretability.

+## How it works (in plain English)

+- **Presence–background 101**: because we lack true absences, the model contrasts known sites with random background points to learn what distinguishes them.
+The output is a relative suitability score.
+- **Spatial cross-validation**: nearby points share environmental context, so random splits inflate metrics.
+Grouped 0.25° tiles ensure each fold holds out entire tiles to keep evaluation honest.
+- **A tiny model, on purpose**: median imputation plus Gradient Boosting keeps the workflow fast, explainable, and transparent—no heavyweight tuning required.

+## What drives the predictions

+- Temperature seasonality (BIO4) and precipitation seasonality (BIO15) provide the strongest signals.
+- Annual precipitation (BIO12) refines the moisture gradient that tracks coastal-to-inland change.
+- Distance to rivers pulls suitability downward quickly as you move away from perennial water sources.
+- Elevation and slope sharpen local contrasts, while distance to coast mostly echoes the west–east moisture gradient.

-## How to use the outputs
+## How to use this in the field

-- **Field planning**: treat the suitability scores as triage.
-Adjust the classification threshold to match your time and survey budget (≈0.20 produced a practical precision/recall balance during development).
+- Treat the scores as triage: start in bright zones and adjust the threshold to match time and budget (≈0.20 balanced precision and recall during development).
-- **Team discussions**: compare the "bright" areas on the map with expert priors; disagreements often reveal missing knowledge or data gaps.
-- **Local adaptations**: swap in your own site coordinates or restrict the area of interest to focus on specific valleys or periods.
+- Overlay your own visibility constraints, permissions, and logistics to focus the search.
+- Compare the map with your team’s expert priors—disagreements are prompts for learning and targeted survey.

+## What I learned (and what is missing)

+- **Calibration matters**: presence–background design requires prior correction and calibration; incorporating isotonic calibration is on the roadmap.
+- **Sampling bias is real**: uniform backgrounds ignore where archaeologists have actually looked.
+Bias- or target-group backgrounds are next experiments.
+- **Hydrology resolution**: Natural Earth rivers are coarse; higher-resolution hydro data in subregions should sharpen predictions.
+- **Time matters**: sites span many periods.
+Period-specific models and temporal holdouts are priority follow-ups.

-## Extending or reproducing the study
+## Reproduce or extend it

 The notebook is designed to be modified.
 Helpful entry points include: